-As a psychotherapist with decades of experience working with international couples, I’ll share insights into the character and qualities of Thai wives, how to meet them, and the features of international marriages.
+And as a psychotherapist with decades of experience working with international couples, I’ll share other insights into the character of Thai wives, also explaining the methods on how to meet them and how international marriages with these ladies work out.
 I’ll also include examples from my own practice to provide a deeper understanding of these relationships.

 Who Are Thai Brides?

-Thai wives are women from Thailand who embody a balance of tradition and modernity.
-Their cultural upbringing is steeped in values such as family loyalty and respect for elders.
+Thai wives are women from Thailand and mean the synonym for a balance of old rules and modernity.
+Do Thai women make good wives?
+What I noticed after talking to many Thai ladies who came to therapy sessions with me is that their cultural upbringing is steeped in values such as family loyalty and respect for elders.
+Yet, these are not the only features, and I can spotlight some more:

-• Family first: Thai brides prioritize family above all else, which ensures that their loved ones feel cared for and supported.
+- Family first: Thai brides prioritize family above all else, which means that their loved ones will feel cared for and supported.

-• Gentle and patient: These qualities are rooted in Thailand’s Buddhist heritage that emphasizes kindness and avoiding conflict.
+- Gentle and patient: These qualities are rooted in Thailand’s Buddhist heritage, which focuses on kindness and avoiding conflict.

-• Adaptability: Whether they’re homemakers or professionals, Thai wives are skilled at balancing responsibilities.
+- Adaptability: Whether they’re homemakers or careerists, Thai wives are skilled at balancing responsibilities.

 Numbers That Speak Volumes

-Thailand ranks as one of the top countries for international marriages.
-According to The Bureau of Registration Administration, over 70,000 Thai women have married foreigners between 2001 and 2021, with the U.S. being the most common destination.
+Not only my own observations speak for Thai women being wonderful partners in international relationships.
+Thailand also ranks as one of the top countries for international marriages.
+According to the Bureau of Registration Administration, over 70,000 Thai women have married foreigners between 2001 and 2021, with the U.S. being the most common destination.

 How to Meet a Thai Wife